diogro/expressionVariance-manuscript/main.md

 3. SI data 5 - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

-5. SI data 6 - Level-3 GO terms - Skewness by Shannon entropy for all level-3 GO terms.
+4. SI data 6 - Level-3 GO terms - Skewness by Shannon entropy for level-3 GO terms.

 # Author Contributions